simmeon/blog/content/posts/conditionedFrequencyResponses/conditionedFrequencyResponses.md

 ### Basics

 First, let's look at the concept of a stationary random process.
 A random process meaning some function whose value at any given time is random.
 Each time index can be described by a random variable.
 This is good as our measurement noise can be modelled by these random variables.
-The random process is stationary if the probability density function at any time is the same.
+The random process is *stationary* if the probability density function of the random variable at any time is the same.

 Let's look at an example to help.
-In **Figure 2**, we are using random normal noise as our random variable at each time \\( t_{i} \\) to generate a 'sample function', \\( x_{1}(t) \\), of the random process.
+In **Figure 2**, we are using random normal noise as our random variable at each time \\( t_{i} \\) to generate a '*sample function*', \\( x_{1}(t) \\), of the random process.

 If we do this multiple times to create lots of sample functions \\( x_{k}(t), k = 1, 2, ... \\), we can then estimate the probability density function of the random variable at a particular time \\( t_{i} \\).
 For example, if we focus on time \\( t = 0 \\), we could estimate the probability density function \\( f_{X}(x) \\) by counting how many sample functions had a value \\( x_{k}(0) \\) within certain ranges.
 Eg. how many had a value between 0 and 0.5?
 Between 0.5 and 1?
 Between -2 and -1.5?